Acute Pyelonephritis Treatment in Singapore

 Treatment protocols vary based on infection severity, ranging from oral antibiotics for uncomplicated cases to intravenous therapy and hospitalisation for severe infections.
 The primary goal involves achieving complete bacterial clearance while preserving kidney function.
 Modern treatment strategies incorporate targeted antimicrobial therapy based on bacterial culture results, ensuring effective pathogen elimination.

 Successful treatment requires addressing both the acute infection and any underlying factors contributing to infection risk.
+Consulting a urinary specialist in Singapore can help guide appropriate evaluation and follow-up.
 This comprehensive approach includes identifying anatomical abnormalities, managing predisposing conditions, and implementing preventive measures against recurrence.

 Who is a Suitable Candidate?